- Enjoy a cultural tour of San José

 - Travel down an exotic river to a traditional indigenous village

-- Spend a day on a working cattle ranch in Rincón de la Vieja
+- Spend a day as a cow boy on a working cattle ranch in Rincón de la Vieja

 |Day 1||Arrival in Costa Rica – Experience San José's Culture||San Jose|